-The weighted average grant-date fair value of stock options granted to employees and directors during the years ended December 31, 2011 and 2013 was \$0.17 and \$0.29 per share, respectively.
+The weighted average grant-date fair value of stock options granted to employees and directors during the year ended December 31, 2011 and the nine months ended September 30, 2013 (unaudited) was \$0.17 and 0.28 per share, respectively.
 The Company did not grant stock options to employees or directors in 2012.
 The grant of stock options in 2012 was to a consultant.

-As of December 31, 2013, there were outstanding unvested service-based stock options held by nonemployees for the purchase of 110,000 shares of common stock.
-Additionally as of December 31, 2013, there were outstanding unvested performance-based stock options held by nonemployees for the purchase of 5,000 shares of common stock.
+As of December 31, 2012, there were outstanding unvested service-based stock options held by nonemployees for the purchase of 25,000 shares of common stock, which vested during the nine months ended September 30, 2013 (unaudited).
+Additionally as of December 31, 2012, there were outstanding unvested performance-based stock options held by nonemployees for the purchase of 15,000 shares of common stock, of which options for the purchase of 10,000 shares of common stock vested during the nine months ended September 30, 2013 (unaudited).